XRPLF/xrpl-dev-portal/content/_code-samples/tx-serialization/js/test-cases/README.md

 # Transaction Serialization Test Cases

-This folder contains several transactions in their JSON and binary forms, which you can use to verify the behavior of transaction serialization code.
+This folder contains several transactions in their JSON and binary forms, which you can use to verify the behavior of the transaction serialization code.

 For example (starting from the `tx-serialization/js/` dir above this one):